-Panniculitis is a group of conditions that cause painful bumps, or nodules, to form under your skin — often on your legs and feet.
-These bumps create inflammation in the fat layer under your skin.
-This layer is called the panniculus, or subcutaneous fat layer.
-It’s the type of fat that provides insulation and helps regulate your body temperature.
+Panniculitis refers to a group of conditions that cause painful bumps or nodules to form under your skin.
+These bumps create inflammation in the fat layer under you skin.
+This layer is called the panniculus, or subcutaneous fat later.
+This type of fat provides insulation and helps regulate your body temperature.

 You’re more likely to get panniculitis if you have an infection, inflammatory disease, or connective tissue disorder.
 These conditions sometimes affect young or middle-aged women.